Onsite Programs at Science North

 KINDERGARTEN

-• In this interactive program, students will meet live animals, move their bodies and learn about Mother Earth, Grandmother Moon and other members of our natural family.
-This program includes an interpretive reading of the poems in Meet Your Family: Gikenim Giniigi'igoog, written by David Bourchard, illustrated by Kristy Cameron.
+• Students will meet live animals, move their bodies and learn about Mother Earth, Grandmother Moon and other members of our natural family.
+This program includes an interpretive reading of poems from Meet Your Family: Gikenim Giniigi'igoog, written by David Bouchard, and illustrated by Kristy Cameron.

 SOUNDS OF THE HUMAN BODY